agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 Taking a broader view, agents in disaster response environments will often be both producers and consumers of data, and this data will need to processed for agents to make informed decisions.
-Information shared by agents could include the following:
+Our background research indicated many different kinds of data that could be valuable for responders.
+To give just a glimpse:

+- Free-form communication, especially recorded voice messages to be broadcast to many firefighters at once.
-- The location of agents, vehicles, hazards, victims, etc.
+- The exact or estimated location of firefighters, vehicles, victims, hazards, etc.
-- Free-form communication (e.g. voice or text messages)
-- Medical information collected from e.g. digital triage tags (CITE)
+- Medical information, perhaps collected from digital triage tags (CITE)
-- Data about current and predicted weather patterns
+- Data about current and predicted fire or weather patterns
-- Topographic information about the terrain
+- Topographic information about the terrain, highlighting for instance the location of rivers and roads that could form a fire control line
+- Planned escape routes, rendevous locations, and landing zones
-- Availability of resources, e.g. ambulances or firetankers on standby
+- Availability and dispatching of resources, e.g. ambulances, airtankers, or crews on standby

 In a perfect environment, such information would be shared with all necessary agents in whole and instantly.
 In reality, agents will be